Burrows and Fargion joint biography 2020

 The performance practice of the two artists extends also to collaborative workshops with other artists, students, writers and curators from dance and related mediums, which both share the processes and methodologies of the work and act as a staging ground for current questions around performance.
 Burrows also wrote the widely used A Choreographer's Handbook, drawn from his experience of leading five years of conversational workshops, which has sold over15,000 copies since its publication by Routledge in 2010.

-The two men are co-produced by PACT Zollverein Essen, Sadler's Wells Theatre London and BIT Teatergarasjen Bergen.
+The two men are co-produced by PACT Zollverein Essen and Sadler's Wells Theatre London.
 They perform regularly around the world, presenting different works in different combinations, frequently for non-theatre spaces.
 Their philosophy is that all work is new at the point of performance, and they often don't announce new pieces in favour of guerrilla performances which bury the new into the body of work without further comment.

 Current touring includes the series Music For Lectures, which invites a speaker to give a talk which is then backed by a rock band.
 Speakers so far are Katye Coe in Music For Lectures/She Dancing (2018) and Mette Edvardsen in Music For Lectures/Every word was once an animal (2018)

 Burrows is also touring his first full length solo piece Rewriting (2019), which takes the form of an intimate and increasingly complex memorised card trick of 108 cards with a simultaneous memorised talk.

 Also touring is Any Table Any Room (2017) a project which invites four local artists in each city visitied to join Burrows and Fargion in the creation of a performance, which is shared with the public after three days of rehearsal.

 Duets still being performed include Both Sitting Duet, Speaking Dance, Cheap Lecture, The Cow Piece and Body Not Fit For Purpose.
 The pair are now working towards the creation of a new duet.